 Alcoholic drinks, like red wine and vodka, were prescribed for all ailments.
-Pharmacists prescribed drinking vodka internally as a tonic and externally as a lotion, it was a cure all for things like skin ailments, fatigue and to prevent early labor (it was only 14 percent alcohol back then,so kind of like drinking a glass of wine).
+Pharmacists prescribed drinking vodka internally as a tonic and externally as a lotion, it was a cure-all for things like skin ailments, fatigue and to prevent early labor (it was only 14 percent alcohol back then, so kind of like drinking a glass of wine).

-Today, vodka of the most popular spirits in the world when it comes to happy hour, but that doesn’t mean it has lost all of its health benefits.
-In moderation, vodka can do some amazing things.
+Today, vodka drinks are one of the most popular spirits in the world when it comes to happy hour, but that doesn't mean it has lost all of its health benefits.
+In moderation, a shot of vodka can do some amazing things.

 1. Disinfectant, Antitoxin, and Antiseptic

 Vodka hits the trifecta when it comes to keeping things clean.
-It’s a great disinfectant, antitoxin and an impressive antiseptic when it comes to curing things like bad breath and healing an aching tooth.
+It's a great disinfectant, antitoxin, and an impressive antiseptic when it comes to curing things like bad breath and healing an aching tooth.
 It's also a pretty effective mouthwash as well.

 2. Stress Reducer

 This claim can be made for most alcoholic beverages, but vodka has the science to prove that it truly does reduce stress.
 It also has sleep-inducing properties that can relax the body and calm the brain.

 This might have been why a tonic of vodka was often given to prevent preterm labor centuries ago.

 3. Hair & Skin Enhancer